PaulleDemon/PyUIBuilder/README.md

    * This outputs code in Python, not in XML or other formats which can be hard to debug.
 So its easier to modify even after downloading the code.

    * Support for 3rd party UI libraries.
 Many GUI builders don't come with support for 3rd party libraries.

+4. **Why doesn't the theme of the GUI builder match the theme of Tkinter?**

+   **A.** Tkinter is a OS-dependent library, so it would render differently on different OS.
+Having a common UI the the GUI builder makes it simpler for development.

+   If you want a live preview before generating the code you can get a premium license and you'll be notified when that feature releases.

 ## License Information